Cryptidium/Website/README.md

-# Website
-The Cryptidium website
+Quite literally the website for Cryptidium